slurmulon/generator-collector/README.md

 ## Introduction

 <!-- When using generators in JS, sometimes I only want to iterate up to a certain value and collect it. -->
-As I incorporate generators more in my JS projects, sometimes I only want to iterate up to a certain value and collect it.
+As I use generators more in my JS projects, sometimes I only want to iterate up to a certain value and collect it.

 I also want to do this **without**:
   - Having to know when or how the generator reaches my value(s) (**Answer**: Declarative interface)